Varicose & Spider Veins Treatment Sydney

-Unsightly leg veins can be a problem for millions of men and women, the world over.
+Our team at The Skin Cancer & Cosmetic Clinic in Neutral Bay recognise that unsightly varicose and spider veins can be a problem for millions of men and women, the world over.
 This problem affects a wide range of age groups, skin types and lifestyles.
-It is estimated that in many areas over 60% of the adult population suffers from varicose veins and spider veins.
+It is estimated that in many areas over 60% of the Sydney adult population suffers from varicose veins and spider veins.
 Varicose veins are enlarged vessels that have widened as a result of weakness in the vein wall, which stretches and bulges.
 Spider veins are the small superficial purple or red veins stretching like a web under the skin.

 What type of leg veins can be treated?